ConnellHagen/markov-chain-word-generator/README.md

 To generate some words, you must first create a `WordGenerator` object using a text `File` as a parameter.
 The class will then automatically extract out all of the syllables present and create the probabilities for a word to be of a certain length based on the text.
 To generate a word, use the `nextWord()` method on your `WordGenerator` object, and it will return the word.

-To use this code you must have a java compiler such as the JVM installed.
+To use this code you must have a java compiler or interpreter installed.

 I made this code as a side project for my computer science class, and you are welcome to use it however you like for free.